vmuriart/esantorella.github.io/index.md

 # About me

 I'm an economist, data scientist, and machine learning algorithm developer at [QuantCo](http://quantco.com), where I build pricing solutions.
-I recently finished an economics PhD in the fields of econometrics and public economics at Harvard University.
+I did an economics PhD in the fields of econometrics and public economics at Harvard University.
 I focused on methodological issues in evaluating teacher quality.